 Every interview contains at least some Q & A elements.
-However, other formats (described below) are also frequently included as part of the interview to gain specific insight.
+However, other types (described below) are also frequently included as part of the interview to gain specific insight.

-This format may also be known as targeted selection, situational, or “STAR” questions.
+This type may also be known as targeted selection, situational, or “STAR” questions.
 For more information on this format, be sure to read the Career Lantern article Behavioral or STAR Job Interview Questions: Are You Ready?
 As questions of this format are very popular, I strongly suggest being prepared for a least a few.
 An easy way to prepare is to consider typical behavioral or STAR questions in advance and think of possible responses.
-Career Lantern has a Sample Behavioral Interview Questions guide which can assist you in preparing.

 At some point during the interview, you may be given a work-related problem to solve or task to complete.
 This is very similar to a skill test (see below) but may consist of just one problem or task rather than a broad look at your skill sets.

 Although the possibilities are endless, here is an example of such a problem.
 An applicant is given details of a situation, such as an event dealing with an upset customer or a dispute with another department.
 Next, a response memo or letter must be written within a brief, set amount of time.
 This exercise provides insight into the way the individual approaches a customer service problem, how quickly and effectively the person can think under pressure, and their ability to write professionally.

 During a job interview, candidates are quick to boast about their skills and abilities.
 If an employer is looking for someone with a certain skill, every applicant claims to have it.
 Some candidates are real smooth talkers and can be very convincing.
 Unfortunately, whether done innocently or deliberately, applicants sometimes tend to exaggerate their skill levels.
 I get it.
 Everyone wants to look good.
 But, how is an employer to know the truth?